Distributed Secret Dissemination Across a Network: Introduction

-Observe that the solution described above transmits data across several hops in the network in every step, which is however, never used subsequently in the protocol.
-Thus, in order to design efficient algorithms, one may wish to propagate data in a manner that allows its subsequent reuse downstream, thus reducing the overall communication in the network.
-This is the key idea underlying the \sneaka proposed in this paper, which is illustrated in the sequence of steps depicted in Fig.~\ref{fig:toy_c}.
+Observe that the \csota transmits data across several hops in the network in every step, but the data transmitted in any step is never used in subsequent steps of the protocol.
+Thus, in order to design an efficient and distributed algorithm, one may wish to propagate data in a manner that allows its subsequent reuse downstream.
+This is the key idea underlying \sneaka proposed in this paper, which is illustrated in the sequence of steps in Fig.~\ref{fig:toy_c}.
 Here, the dealer first draws two values $r$ and $r_a$ uniformly at random from $\mathbb{F}_7$.
 The dealer then passes the two values $(s+r)$ and $(r+r_a)$ to node $1$, and the two values $(s+2r)$ and $(r+2r_a)$ to node $2$.
 Upon receiving its data, each node passes a particular linear combination of its received data to each of its downstream neighbours.
 For instance, node $1$ passes $(s+r)+3(r+r_a)$ to node $3$, which can equivalently be written as $(s+3r)+(r+3r_a)$.
 Node $2$ passes $(s+2r)+j(r+2r_a)~(=(s+jr)+2(r+jr_a))$ to node $j \in \{3,4\}$ respectively.
 Node $3$ can thus recover the two values $(s+3r)$ and $(r+3r_a)$ from the data it receives.
 Similarly, as shown in the sequence of steps depicted in Fig.~\ref{fig:toy_c}, every node $i \in \{1,\ldots,6\}$ can recover its requisite share $(s+ir)$, along with a random counterpart $(r+ir_a)$ which is used to disseminate shares further downstream.
 Note that in Fig.~\ref{fig:toy_c}, the expression written above an edge is the linear combination that is transmitted, and the corresponding expression written in the parenthesis below that edge is a simple rewriting of the data transmitted.

-We can see that the \sneaka requires a communication of only $12$ values, as opposed to $24$ under the \csota.
-The number of random values generated under the \sneaka is only $2$, whereas the \csotas requires generation of $5$ random values.
-Furthermore, the \sneaka requires knowledge of only the local topology, whereas the \csotas requires the knowledge of the global topology in order to set-up communication over node-disjoint paths. } \end{example}
+We can see that \sneaka is completely distributed requiring knowledge of only one-hop neighbours as opposed to the \csota which requires the knowledge of the global topology in order to set-up communication over node-disjoint paths.
+Also, \sneaka requires a communication of only $12$ values, as opposed to $24$ under the \csota.
+The number of random values generated under \sneaka is only $2$, whereas the \csotas requires generation of $5$ random values.} \end{example}